We strive to ensure young people within our communities feel valued, seen and heard.

 We do this by providing the space to explore identity and instil confidence and resilience as we endeavour to empower the marginalised voices of our young people.

 Hi, I am Chanette.
 I am a History Teacher by profession and I have worked in a large MAT for the last 6 years.
 I love working with children and young adults and I am passionate about my classroom being a place for exploration and discussion, not just about History but the world as it is today.

 I am excited about my role with Empower My Voice because I am passionate about educating others and helping to seed change.
 I want to encourage open dialogue around the race and identity issues faced daily across our communities; and this project offers the opportunity to open up debate and promote long term change for adults and young people alike.

 Hi, my name is Flavia, I have been working within the education sector and more specifically within widening participation and career guidance and development for a number of years.
-I am wholly passionate about channelling the aspirations of our young people by producing opportunities that open doors and ignite drive and passion.
+I am wholly passionate about advocating and channelling the aspirations of our children and young people by producing opportunities that open doors and ignites drive and passion.